-Sharmila Lawrence, MIA – Senior Consultant
+Sharmila Lawrence, MIA – Vice President- Consulting

-Her past research has focused on issues related to early childhood education, welfare reform and child and family well-being, and domestic violence among low-income populations.
+Her past research has focused on issues related to early childhood education, welfare reform and child and family well-being, and domestic violence.
 She is passionate about issues related to race, gender, poverty, and human rights both domestically and internationally.
 This passion grew out of her experience living and studying in Papua New Guinea, India and the U.S. Sharmila has a master’s degree in international affairs from Columbia University with a dual concentration in economic and political development, and human rights and humanitarian affairs.
 She holds a bachelor’s degree in international relations from the College of Wooster.